LiPeterzette/AI-track/README.md

 # AI-track

-AI Research Track is a project that aims to explore the frontier problems and applications in the field of artificial intelligence.
-It provides some implementations and tests of deep learning and machine learning algorithms.
+All projects in this repository are those the owner has previously worked on or participated in, with some associated articles already published.
+The repository aims to explore frontier problems and applications in artificial intelligence, providing implementations and tests of various deep learning and machine learning algorithms.

 ## Installation